Sir John Lubbock, 3rd Baronet: High Elms

 He largely rebuilt the family home of High Elms, near Downe village in Kent.
 His property was on the other side of the village to the land belonging to Down House, and when Charles Darwin and Emma Darwin were house-hunting in 1842, Darwin told his sister all about Down House, noting that Lubbock was the owner of 3000 acre and was building a grand house nearby.
 Darwin said: "I believe he is very reserved & shy & proud or fine—so I suspect he will be no catch, & will never honour us".
 When word reached Sir John William Lubbock, he went home and hinted at a great piece of news without immediately disclosing what it was.
 His son, John, wondered whether the news might be the announcement of a pony of his own, and was disappointed at first to learn that it was merely the news that Charles Darwin would soon be living at Down House.
 The families were on friendly terms, and young John Lubbock frequently visited Down House, becoming a close friend of Darwin's.
 In 1846, Lubbock rented land near Down House to Darwin, who had it planted as woodland and laid out with the Sandwalk which became Darwin's daily walk.

 Family

 He married Harriet Hotham in 1833, and they had eleven children.

 Their eldest son John was a scientist and banker, later ennobled as Baron Avebury.

-Their youngest child, Edgar won the FA Cup with Wanderers in 1872 and with Old Etonians in 1879.
+Their youngest child, Edgar, won the FA Cup with Wanderers in 1872 and with Old Etonians in 1879.
 He was also a cricketer with Kent County Cricket Club.

-Another son, Alfred played for Old Etonians in the 1875 FA Cup Final and was a Kent county cricketer, as was another son, Nevile.
+Another son, Alfred, played for Old Etonians in the 1875 FA Cup Final and was a Kent county cricketer, as was a third son, Nevile.
 A grandson was the author Basil Lubbock.